Subway flooding from heavy rain causes havoc before Elsa

-NEW YORK CITY (WPIX) — As heavy rain swept through the New York area Thursday, subway platforms — and in some cases, even the sidewalks and steps leading to them — flooded, creating a dangerous headache for commuters.
+NEW YORK (PIX11) — As heavy rain swept through the tri-state area, subway platforms—and in some cases, even the sidewalks and steps leading to them—flooded, creating a dangerous headache for commuters.

-But the worst is likely still yet to come as Tropical Storm Elsa approaches.

 Stairs turned to waterfalls.

-Brad Lander, the frontrunner in the New York City comptroller race, said the city’s “infrastructure is not ready for the climate crisis.”
+Local leaders slammed the infrastructure failings.
+Brad Lander, likely the next New York City comptroller, said the city’s “infrastructure is not ready for the climate crisis.”
+He wasn’t alone.

 The troubling scenes come as legislators battle over infrastructure spending in Washington.